smulhall/objectify-utils/README-ShardedCounter.md

 Default Guice Setup using Guice Annotations
 -------
-To utilize the a default configuration of the <b>ShardedCounterService</b> with Guice, add the following methods one of your Guice modules:
+To utilize the a default configuration of the <b>ShardedCounterService</b> with Guice, add the following methods to one of your Guice modules:

 	@Provides
 	@RequestScoped